The future of Lyon College redefined.

 This graduate degree would provide students the opportunity to study in-state and allow graduates to serve the growing need for mental health services across the state and region.
 This would bolster the already strong reputation of our well-known psychology program.

-Combining the strengths of Lyon College’s natural science programs with those of our outstanding psychology faculty, our planned neuroscience program will prepare our students for careers as scientists, health educators, laboratory specialists, and even therapists or social workers.
+Combining the strengths of Lyon College’s natural science programs with those of our outstanding psychology faculty, our neuroscience program will prepare our students for careers as scientists, health educators, laboratory specialists, and even therapists or social workers.

 More than a resource.